simonehagey/orbdot/docs/source/model_fitting.rst

 ``Analyzer`` Attributes
 -----------------------
-The following attributes of the :class:`~orbdot.analysis.Analyzer` class may be helpful for writing custom scripts and functions.
-The value of parameters that were included in the model fit are taken from the provided results dictionary, but the remaining parameters are from the values assigned in the :ref:`info-file`.
+The following table summarizes various :class:`~orbdot.analysis.Analyzer` class attributes that are useful for writing custom scripts and functions with OrbDot.
+For the model parameters, the best-fit results are used for those that were allowed to vary in the model fit, and the remaining parameters are assigned values from the :ref:`fixed values <fixed_values>` dictionary.

 .. list-table::
    :widths: 30 15 80